adamgaafar/botu/README.md

-# Patr - Open Source, AI powered, DevOps platform
+# Patr - Open Source, AI powered, DevOps platform --ADAM GAAFAR

 Patr is a tool that helps you deploy your applications to multiple environments with ease.
 It is designed to be simple to use and easy to integrate with your existing CI/CD pipelines.